 This philosophy was born in ancient China more than 2000 years ago.
-It is used in Chinese medicine, such as acupuncture theory, but it also applies to all aspects of our lives on earth, from the macrocosmic (such as the unceasing cycles of nature) to the microcosmic (such as the best way to keep qi flowing throughout your house).
+It is used in Chinese medicine as the foundation of the practice of acupuncture, and it also applies to all aspects of our lives on earth, from the macrocosmic (such as the everlasting cycles of nature) to the microcosmic (such as the best way to keep qi flowing smoothly through your body and your home).

 When we speak about Chinese medicine and acupuncture, the names of the body organs are capitalized.
 This is because the organ functions include not only those that science describes, but also numerous other functions unique to Chinese medicine theory.

-In the body, the Water Element relates to the Kidneys and Bladder, and to the low back and knees.
-The emotions and key words associated with the Water Element are fear, deep power and courage.
+In the body, the Water Element relates to the Kidneys and Bladder, and to the bones, the low back, and knees.
+The emotions and key words associated with the Water Element are fear, deep power, and courage.

 The FIRE Element has the sparkling, warm energy of the season of Summer.
-It can show up on the spectrum between glowing embers and a raging forest fire.
-Fire energy in people shows up as warmth and sociability, or conversely, as an acute sensation of vulnerability and shyness.
+It manifests on the spectrum between glowing embers and a raging forest fire.
+Fire energy in people shows up as warmth, sociability, and laughter, or conversely, as an acute sensation of vulnerability and shyness.

 In the body, the Fire Element relates to the Heart and Small Intestine as well as the circulation of warmth and coolness within the body.
 The emotions and key words associated with the Fire Element are sadness, heart connection and disconnection, and joy.

 In the body, the Earth Element relates to the Stomach and Spleen, and the process of digestion and assimilation of nutrients.
-The emotions and key words associated with the Earth Element are worry, obsessive thinking, groundedness, and thoughtfulness toward others.
+The emotions and key words associated with the Earth Element are worry, obsessive thinking, groundedness, and thoughtfulness.